matomo-org/matomo-for-wordpress/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The #1 Google Analytics alternative that gives you full control over your data and protects the privacy for your users.
-Free, secure and open.
+Matomo is the #1 Google Analytics alternative that gives you full control over your data and protects user privacy.
+Free, secure, and open.

 == Description ==